rebase-energy/ai4eu-experiment/model/README.md

 Run:
 ``python -m server``

-This will start a UI at http://localhost:8062
+This will start the gRPC server at http://localhost:8061 and UI at http://localhost:8062

-See a demonstration video [here](https://drive.google.com/file/d/1QD6UlpGk3Aczxl4i2hWH_FGh0U-VUJzZ/view?usp=sharing) how it can be used.
+# How to use

 ## Test with client
 Run: